Deconstructing

 no differently than when the priestly class of antiquity ruled their

-difference today is that the public is presented with the illusion of
+that the public is presented with the illusion of “choice”

-behavior control.
-And these are all the presuppositions of “the
+these are all the presuppositions of “the Party Line”

 If